 Caring for your plant

 Soil -- Monstera likes well-draining soil that's high in organic matter.
 A typical mix is 3 parts potting soil to 2 part perlite, pumice or coarse horticultural sand.
-An alternate mix is 2 parts of coir fiber or peat, 1 part fine-grade orchid bark, and 2 parts perlite, with some slow-release fertilizer mixed in.
+An alternate mix is 2 parts of coir fiber or peat, 1 part fine-grade orchid bark, and 2 parts perlite.
 If you tend to overwater your plants, add extra perlite to your mix.

 Transplanting -- The plant may be hard to slide out, since the roots are adhesive and tend to glue themselves to the pot.
 First, give the soil a thorough watering and wait 15 minutes for it to soak in well.
 If the roots stick to the pot, try squeezing the sides and bottom of the container while gently pulling on the stem.
 If that doesn't work, you may need to cut the pot apart with scissors or a box cutter blade.
 Wear leather gloves if you do this, and be careful!